STI vs. STD: Know The Difference

 The first and most responsible thing to do is inform your sexual partners that you tested positive so that they may get tested.
 This won’t be the most comfortable conversation to have, but it’s the best thing to do to ensure that the infection will not continue to spread.

 The next thing you should do is seek treatment.
-Many people live their lives comfortably despite living with an STI or STD.
+Many people live their lives comfortably despite living with an STD or STI.
 You will need to consult with a medical physician about the next steps and medications you will have to take.

 Preventing STIs

-Abstinence – Abstinence is easily the most effective method in preventing STIs.
-However, it isn’t the most practical nor convenient method.
-We understand that many adults are sexually active, so we’d recommend the next alternative in preventing STIs.
+Abstinence – Abstinence is easily the most effective method in STD prevention.
+However, it isn’t the most practical nor convenient.
+We understand that many adults are sexually active, so we’d recommend the next alternative in preventing STIs and STDs.

-Barrier methods – When used correctly, condoms are some of the most effective ways of preventing STIs, including HIV.
+Barrier methods – When used correctly, condoms are some of the most effective ways of preventing STIs, including chlamydia and gonorrhea.
 You can read more about condoms and their effectiveness in this article.

 Vaccines – Vaccines play a crucial role in effectively preventing various infections.
 Hepatitis and HPV vaccines are some of the available ones we have today, with an HIV vaccine in the works.